Bernie Wong | Senior Associate, Mind Share Partners

 Mental health ERGs have the potential to create psychological safety and reduce stigma throughout a company.

 In our article on Thrive Global, we discuss how mental health-related ERGs are an effective resource that reduces mental health-related stigma through an evidence-based model of social contact, peer support, and education.
 In fact, supporting mental health at work has been shown to translate $4 in benefits to the company for every $1 invested.
 Employees can feel less alone, connected to a community, and realize that there are other, high-performing professionals who share a common experience.
 Mental health ERGs can also be a catalyst for organization-wide change and advocacy.
 Ultimately, mental healths ERGs can provide an invaluable resource for both employees’ and a company’s overall health.

 Mental health ERGs are just emerging at leading companies.
-We compiled a list of existing ERGs in the U.S. that were either formed exclusively for mental health at work or incorporate mental health into their mission and activities.
+We compiled an ongoing list of existing ERGs in the U.S. that were either formed exclusively for mental health at work or incorporate mental health into their mission and activities.
 As new groups are formed or discovered, we will update this list to reflect the landscape of mental health ERGs as a resource for company leaders and change-makers.

 Are you part of or thinking about creating a mental health ERG at your company?
 Join our virtual community for mental health ERG leaders.

 Don't see your ERG in this list?
 Email firstname.lastname@example.org to get added.

 Accenture, US Mental Wellness ERG

 Affirm, Mental Wellness ERG

 County of Los Angeles, Mental Health and Wellness eBRG